 Common Causes Of Injury For Texas Prison Workers

 - Assaults and violent acts.
 Even with a plethora of safety measures in place to keep prisoners from escaping and correctional officers out of harm’s way, inmate violence toward prison employees remains a serious problem.
 In fact, between 1999 and 2008, 40 percent of all fatal correctional facility accidents and 38 percent of all non-fatal correctional facility accidents involved inmate assault and violence.
-These incidents can result in injuries as mild as a contusion or cut and as serious as a traumatic brain injury or internal injuries.
+These incidents can result in injuries as mild as a contusion or cut and as serious as internal or traumatic brain injuries.

 - Falls.
 From 1999 to 2008, fall represented about 14 percent of all fatal jail worker accidents and about 18 percent of all non-fatal jail worker accidents.
-Falls can happen from a height – such as down stairs or from a balcony – resulting in very serious blunt force trauma, or falls can happen simply from slipping on a wet surface or loose tile, resulting in more minor injuries.
-However, even simply trip and falls can mean serious back injuries, neck injuries, and head injuries that may require surgery, medication, physical therapy, and long-term care.
+Falls can happen from a height such as downstairs or from a balcony resulting in very serious blunt force trauma, or falls can happen simply from slipping on a wet surface or loose tile, resulting in more minor injuries.
+However, even simply trip and falls can mean serious back, neck, and head injuries that may require surgery, medication, physical therapy, and long-term care.

 - Transportation accidents.
-A shocking 40 percent of prison worker fatalities are due to transportation injuries, such as when a prison bus crashes, or when a worker is struck by a vehicle while on the job.
-Prison workers are not always on the cell block or in an office – a significant number of correctional officers spend time either in motor vehicles or around motor vehicles.
-Like all other jobs that involve transportation, car and bus accidents are a large source of accidents and injuries.
+A shocking 40 percent of prison worker fatalities are due to transportation accidents, such as when a prison bus crashes, or when a worker is struck by a vehicle while on the job.
+Prison workers are not always on the cellblock or in an office a significant number of correctional officers spend time either in motor vehicles or around motor vehicles.
+Like all other jobs that involve transportation, car, and bus accidents are a large source of accidents and injuries.

-These five top causes of correctional officer injuries are not nearly the only types of causes of correctional officer harm.
-At Work Injury MD, we can help you with treatment and recovery – no matter the cause of your work-related injury.
+These five top causes of work injury for correctional officers are not nearly the only types of causes of correctional officer harm.
+Our Dallas federal workers’ compensation doctors can help you with treatment and recovery no matter the cause of your work-related injury.

 Common Types Of On-The-Job Injuries Suffered By Dallas Jail Employees

 - Head injuries.
-For correctional officers, head injuries are common in falls, physical assaults, and motor vehicle accidents.
-These injuries can range from a mild concussion sustained in a slip and fall accident to a gunshot wound that results in a traumatic brain injury.
+For correctional officers, these are common in falls, physical assaults, and motor vehicle accidents.
+They can range from a mild concussion sustained in a slip and fall accident to a gunshot wound that results in a traumatic brain injury.

-- Back injuries and neck injuries.
-Back and neck injuries may be the result of an acute injury, such as a fall, or the result of overexertion, such as too much lifting.
-Back and neck injuries can cause extreme pain and make prison workers unable to report to their jobs for days, weeks, or even months.
+- Back and neck injuries.
+They may be the result of an acute injury, such as a fall, or the result of overexertion, such as too much lifting.
+Such health issues can cause extreme pain and make prison workers unable to report to their jobs for days, weeks, or even months.

 - Hand and wrist injuries.
 Correctional officers should be wary of repetitive motion and overuse injuries to their wrists and hands, especially since they open and close heavy doors throughout their day, handle heavy equipment, and transport prisoners.
 Problems like carpal tunnel and tendonitis are common and should be treated quickly and early.

 - Foot and ankle injuries.
-Prison guards and correctional officers spend a lot of time on their feet, so it is no surprise that foot and ankle injuries are common, from acute injuries like sprains and fractures, to chronic issues like plantar fasciitis and tendonitis.
+Prison guards and correctional officers spend a lot of time on their feet, so it is no surprise that foot and ankle injuries are common, from acute issues like sprains and fractures to chronic issues like plantar fasciitis and tendonitis.

 We are a full-range medical clinic that offers injured workers in the Dallas/Fort Worth area everything they need to get back on their feet and get back to work.
-Schedule a consultation with our staff physician to start back on the path to a healthy, pain-free life.
+Schedule a consultation with our Dallas federal workers’ compensation doctors to start back on the path to a healthy, pain-free life.